zeokku/msdf-bmfont-xml/README.md

   fieldType: 'sdf'
 };
 generateBMFont('Some-Font.ttf', opt, (error, textures, font) => {
   ...
 });
 ```

-## Usage
+### API

 #### `generateBMFont(fontPath, [opt], callback)`

 Renders a bitmap font from the font at `fontPath` with optional `opt` settings, triggering `callback` on complete.

 Options:

 - `outputType` (String)
   - type of output font file.
 Defaults to `xml`
     - `xml` a BMFont standard .fnt file which is wildly supported.
     - `json` a JSON file compatible with [Hiero](https://github.com/libgdx/libgdx/wiki/Hiero)
 - `filename` (String)
   - filename of both font file and font atlas.
 If omited, font face name is used.
 - `charset` (String|Array)
   - the characters to include in the bitmap font.
 Defaults to all ASCII printable characters.
 - `fontSize` (Number)
   - the font size at which to generate the distance field.
 Defaults to `42`
 - `textureSize` (Array[2])
   - the dimensions of an output texture sheet, normally power-of-2 for GPU usage.
 Both dimensions default to `[512, 512]`
 - `texturePadding` (Number)
   - pixels between each glyph in the texture.
 Defaults to `2`
+- `border` (Number)
+  - space between glyphs textures & edge.
+Defaults to `0`
 - `fieldType` (String)
   - what kind of distance field to generate.
 Defaults to `msdf`.
 Must be one of:
     - `msdf` Multi-channel signed distance field